-The GM of Slalom DC talks about embracing her culture, building trust with clients, and leading with empathy in 2020.
+Our Chief ID&E Officer talks about embracing her culture, building trust with clients, and leading with empathy.

 Tell us a bit about your journey to Slalom.

 When I left Andersen Consulting [now Accenture], I joined a startup.
 This was back in the late '90s, and it showed me how much fun a startup could be.
 I caught that entrepreneurial bug—fly by the seat of your pants, build something from scratch.
 Then I moved to DC for my husband's job with the government, and I wanted to get off a plane.
 So I started working in federal consulting, with a large firm, and I loved it.
 They were very good to me, but I always had this itch to start something on my own.
 I just never had the guts to go hang my own shingle.

 When I met Slalom, it just seemed too good to be true—the idea that I could flex those entrepreneurial muscles while standing on the shoulders of an incredibly strong firm with fantastic values.
 I kept asking them, "So, you're going to let me make the decisions about how we open the business and who we hire?"
 And, [Chief Growth Officer] Troy Johnson kept saying to me, "Yep.
 Yep."

 I knew I would regret it if I let the opportunity pass me by, and I've never looked back.

 What's your favorite Slalom core value and why?